Use attributes and log events to find issues fast

 In particular, attributes that allow you to segment user pathways are useful.
 Adding things like “parameters” (params.name, params.count), that correspond to the operation on the span and tell an operation which path to take depending on user input, are also very helpful for grouping, filtering, and segmenting.
 Otherwise, you may optimize for one use case without noticing some other outlier use case that only gets triggered 1/4 the time.
 Correlations will also be able to spot the outliers from these attribute values.

-Best practices when creating attributes and log events
+General guidelines for creating attributes and log events

 • Standardized attributes and event logs help ensure efficient root-cause analysis.
 Make sure your attribute and event names are clear, descriptive, and apply to the entirety of the resource they are describing.